Today’s Hearing Aid Technology

 Hearing Aid Styles

-Hearing aids fit deeply inside your ear canal, making them almost invisible.
+This type of hearing aid fits deeply inside your ear canal, making them almost invisible.
 The advantages include cosmetic appeal, reduced feedback and excellent sound quality.
 CICs are suitable for mild to moderately severe hearing losses.

 Hearing aids are custom-made to fit securely in your outer ear, ensuring optimum performance and comfort.
 They provide sufficient space for extra options, such as directional microphones or telecoil switches (your Hearing Solutions audiologist can tell you more about these features).
 ITEs are suitable for mild to severe hearing losses.